Introduction

 Big Picture: How Long Does a Home Addition Usually Take?

-For professionally managed projects in Texas, most home additions follow this general range:
+For professionally managed projects in Texas, most home additions fall within these ranges:

 - Planning & design: 3–6 weeks